Innu language: Phonology

-Innu-aimun has the following phonemes (written in IPA, with the standard orthography equivalents in angle brackets):
+Innu-aimun has the following phonemes (with the standard orthography equivalents in angle brackets); this section discusses the Sheshatshit dialect):

 Consonants

-The plosives are voiced to [b d dʒ ɡ ɡʷ] between vowels.
+The plosives are voiced to [b d dʒ ɡ ɡʷ] between vowels. /ʃ/ frequently merges with /h/ for younger speakers (shīshīp [ʃiʃip ~ ʃihip ~ hihip] 'duck').

 Vowels

-There are three pairs of so-called "long" and "short" vowels, and one long vowel with no short counterpart, though the length distinction is giving way to a place distinction.
+There are three pairs of so-called "long" and "short" vowels and one long vowel with no short counterpart, but the length distinction is giving way to a place distinction.

 The column titles here refer chiefly to the place of articulation of the long vowel.

-Macron accent marks over the long vowels are omitted in general writing. e is not written with a macron because there is no contrasting short e.
+Macron accent marks over the long vowels are omitted in general writing, and e is not written with a macron because there is no contrasting short e.

 Grammar

-Innu-aimun is a polysynthetic, head-marking language with relatively free word order.
+Innu-aimun is a polysynthetic, head-marking language with a relatively free word order.
 Its three basic parts of speech are nouns, verbs, and particles.
 Nouns are grouped into two genders, animate and inanimate, and may carry affixes indicating plurality, possession, obviation, and location.
 Verbs are divided into four classes based on their transitivity: animate intransitive (AI), inanimate intransitive (II), transitive inanimate (TI), and transitive animate (TA).
 Verbs may carry affixes indicating agreement (with both subject and object arguments), tense, mood, and inversion.
 Two different sets, or orders, of verbal affixes are used depending on the verb's syntactic context.
 In simple main clauses, the verb is marked using affixes of the independent order, whereas in subordinate clauses and content-word questions, affixes of the conjunct order are used.